apache/nuttx/configs/sama5d3x-ek/README.txt

             slot A (best done before powering up).

          b.
-If the NuttX auto-mounter is enabled and properly configured, then the FAT file system appear at /mnt/sdcard.
+If the NuttX auto-mounter is enabled and properly configured, then the FAT file system appear at /music.
 If the auto- mounter is not enabled, then here are the steps to manually mount the FAT file system:

              Then from NSH prompt, you need to mount the media volume like:

-              nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard
+              nsh> mount -t vfat /dev/mmcsd0 /music

             NOTE:  There is an auto-mounter that could be used to eliminate this step.
-The automounter is not enabled or integrated into in this configuration, however.
-See the sectino entitle "Auto-Mounter " above
+The auto mounter is not enabled or integrated into in this configuration, however.
+See the section entitle "Auto-Mounter " above.

          c.
+You can then see the available .wav files like:

+               nsh>ls /music

+         d.
 Then you can run the media player like:

                nsh> nxplayer
                nxplayer> device pcm0
                nxplayer> play <filename>

+            where <filename> is name or path of the .WAV file to be playerd.

   nxwm: